 - 4.1 The RSE programme will be led in the first instance by the Head of PSHE.
-They will be responsible for: - Designing the RSE curriculum (as part of the wider PSHE curriculum); - Planning RSE lessons and providing the resources to class teachers; - Regularly reviewing the curriculum to ensure its effectiveness; - Engaging with staff, students, parents, senior leaders and Governors to ensure that PSHE provision is relevant to the context of NUSA as well as meeting statutory requirements. - 4.2 The Senior Leader responsible for PSHE will meet regularly with the Head of PSHE to ensure that the statutory requirements are being met.
-They will support the subject leader in reviewing the curriculum and communicating effectively with all parties at timely intervals. - 4.3 The head teacher will liaise with the line leader to ensure that the statutory requirements for RSE are being met by a wide and engaging curriculum.
+They will be responsible for: - Designing the RSE curriculum (as part of the wider PSHE curriculum); - Planning RSE lessons and providing the resources to class teachers; - Regularly reviewing the curriculum to ensure its effectiveness; - Engaging with staff, students, parents, senior leaders and Governors to ensure that PSHE and RSE provision is relevant to the context of NUSA as well as meeting statutory requirements. - Regularly conducting Quality Assurance learning walks and book looks, in addition to CPD to feedforward with PSHE department.

+- 4.2 The Senior Leader responsible for PSHE will meet regularly with the Head of PSHE to ensure that the statutory requirements for RSE and Health Education are being met.
+They will support the subject leader in reviewing the curriculum and communicating effectively with all parties at timely intervals. - 4.3 The head teacher will liaise with the line leader to ensure that the statutory requirements for RSE and Health Education are being met by a wide and engaging curriculum.
 They will also form part of the working group to review the RSE policy.
-In addition they will help to deal with requests from parents/ carers to withdraw their child from Sex Education (see section 10).

-- 4.4 RSE lessons will be taught by timetabled class teachers, enabling them to build positive working relationships with pupils which will help when delivering more sensitive content.
-Class teachers will be responsible for ensuring that the designated content for each lesson is delivered appropriately, feeding back to the subject coordinator at timely intervals regarding the progress of their group and any follow up that is needed.
+In addition they will help to deal with requests from parents/ carers to withdraw their child from Sex Education (see section 10). - 4.4 PSHE lessons (which will include RSE) will be taught by timetabled class teachers, enabling them to build positive working relationships with pupils which will help when delivering more sensitive content.
+Class teachers will be responsible for ensuring that the designated content for each lesson is delivered appropriately, feeding back to the Head of Department at timely intervals regarding the progress of their group and any follow up that is needed.
 The personal beliefs and attitudes of teaching or support staff will not influence their delivery of RSE.
-A balanced, factual and non-judgemental approach will be taken by all involved. - 4.5 All staff who are due to deliver RSE lessons will receive relevant training and professional development where necessary, to enable them to do so confidently and effectively.
+A balanced, factual and non-judgemental approach will be taken by all involved. - 4.5 All staff who are due to deliver PSHE lessons (including RSE content) will receive relevant training and professional development where necessary, to enable them to do so confidently and effectively.
 Where possible external agencies will be utilised to support with this process.
 If a staff member has additional development needs in terms of teaching RSE, these will be supported in a range of ways, which could include mentoring from a more experienced staff member or additional training.
 Training on specific RSE issues will take place as and when required throughout the year at planned CPD sessions. - 4.6 Everyone involved in the delivery of RSE will have a clear understanding of their legal and professional role and responsibility.
 All staff involved will follow the school RSE policy at all times.